MakingSense/development-guidelines/git-workflow/README.md

 <img src="images/secondBranchMerged.png" alt="second branch merged" align="left" />

-This being the case, Dimitri will bave to re-base his changes.
+This being the case, Dimitri will have to re-base his changes.
 This is, changing the base of his changes so that his commits start from the new latest version of `master`.

 ```console
 git rebase master